decodingml/llm-twin-course/course/module-4/README.md

 ## Overview

-[CometML](https://www.comet.com/signup/?utm_source=decoding_ml&utm_medium=partner&utm_content=github) is a cloud-based platform that provides tools for tracking, comparing, explaining, and optimizing experiments and models in machine learning.
+[Comet ML](https://www.comet.com/signup/?utm_source=decoding_ml&utm_medium=partner&utm_content=github) is a cloud-based platform that provides tools for tracking, comparing, explaining, and optimizing experiments and models in machine learning.
 CometML helps data scientists and teams to better manage and collaborate on machine learning experiments.

-## Why Use CometML?
+## Why Use Comet ML?

 - **Experiment Tracking**: CometML automatically tracks your code, experiments, and results, allowing you to compare between different runs and configurations visually.
 - **Model Optimization**: It offers tools to compare different models side by side, analyze hyperparameters, and track model performance across various metrics.